Sligo’s Bring Banks – Free bottle, jar and aluminium can recycling for domestic households.

 Who recycles our glass?

-Rehab Recycling Partnership provide and service the bring bank networks in County Sligo.
+Glassco Recycling Ltd provide and service the bring bank networks in County Sligo.
 This service is paid for by Sligo County Council.
-All collected glass is brought to a Ballymount, Dublin.
-Here it’s prepared for crushing into cullet.
+All collected glass is then brought to be prepared for crushing into cullet.
 However much preparation is required before this stage, as the collectors are reporting greater volumes of contaminants – incorrect material in the bottle banks such as plastic/lids/cans.
 In some cases this can be as much as 40%.
 Larger contaminants must be removed manually.
 This task could be avoided if the general public were more careful in how they use bring banks.

 What type of Glass is NOT suitable for recycling?